What Does An Actor Do?

-One of the tasks of an actor—and often the one that requires the most perseverance—is auditioning for a role.
-In an audition, directors and producers often ask you to perform a monologue and/or do a cold read where you are handed a script to perform impromptu.
-How you fare in an audition will determine if you will get a callback or an invitation to do a second audition or an interview before you are finally cast in the role.
+One of the tasks of an actor—and often the one that requires the most perseverance is auditioning for a role.
+In an audition, directors and producers often ask you to perform a monologue.
+You could do a cold read where you are handed a script to perform impromptu.
+How you fare in an audition will determine if you will get a callback.
+This is an invitation to do a second audition or an interview before you are finally cast in the role.

 An actor needs to memorize his lines.
 This is a very crucial part in ensuring that your performance is smooth and flawless.
 Directors and other members of the film crew appreciate actors who know their lines inside out because it makes taking scenes quick and easy.

 On shooting day, the director will usually ask actors to do a practice run before letting the cameras roll.
 You and other actors will be rehearsing the performance under the guidance of the director.
 You’ll be told how to move in front of the camera and how to improve your delivery of the lines as well.

 When the shoot starts, the ultimate task of an actor is to perform and give justice to the role.
 Although the final product already showcases the movie in its entirety, you need to understand that shooting is hard work.
 If the director is not satisfied with your performance or technical glitches are encountered, you will be asked to shoot the scene all over again.
 If the role calls for you to be drenched in rain or thrown in the mud, this is something that you will have to perform.